Panama Birding

 ACCOMMODATIONS:

 Hotel Dos Rios – 3 nights: This nice hotel is located at Volcan at an elevation of 1500m.
-Amenities: Private rooms with electricity plugs, full baths, hot water, laundry service, bar, restaurant, american full breakfast, nature garden with birds etc.
+Amenities: Private rooms with electricity plugs, full baths, hot water, laundry service, bar, restaurant, nature garden with birds etc.

-WALKING CONDITIONS: The path and trails are wide and flat around the Canal Area and Darien.
+WALKING CONDITIONS: Easy to Moderate, The path and trails are wide and flat around the Canal Area and few hills on the Darien.
 The terrain is more broken on the Highlands but none of the bird walks will be strenuous.

 ABOUT THE TOUR: The forest walks start early morning, the program is designed to maximize the number of species and reserves to be seen.
-However we won’t be in a rush, just to get numbers.
 The walks are at slow pace, this allows for bird and wildlife photography.
 We visit several private reserves, gardens and feeders where is easier to find many of the key species.
 The driving and the flights are scheduled during hot hours when the activity is slower.
 The afternoon plans allow for those who would like to have some rest, to do that at the lodges, at least for half of the program.

 RECOMMENDED FIELD GUIDE : The Birds of Panama: A Field Guide by George R. Angehr.